 When the air has high humidity (over 70%), the pores of the carbon can and do get “clogged” with water molecules and the filters become much less effective.
 They will return to proper working condition when the carbon dries back out.

 We always get 2 questions from customers:

-A filter is done when they stop working, so let the customer’s nose be the guide.
+A filter is done when they stop working, so we let the customer’s nose be the guide.
 Generally filter life is between 9 and 18 months.
 A more exact way of knowing is to weigh the filter.
-When a filter gains 15% of the original weight of the carbon it is generally finished (they gain weight as they fill with odor particles).
-When a customer gets home and they weigh their filter, let’s say a can 100 weighs 100 lbs new.
-The label says there is 81.5 lbs of carbon in the filter, so 15% of 81.5 = 12.225 + 100 = 112.3 lbs.
-If in 11 months they re-weigh the filter and it weighs less then 112 lbs it is still good.
+When a filter gains 15% of the original weight of the carbon, it is generally finished (they gain weight as they fill with odor particles).
+When a customer gets home and they weigh their filter, let’s say a Can 100 weighs 100 lbs when new.
+The label says there is 81.5 lbs of carbon in the filter.
+So 15% of 81.5 = 12.225 + 100 = 112.3 lbs.
+If in 11 months the filter is re-weighed and it weighs less then 112 lbs - it is still good.

-1. They are made in North America not China
+1. They are made in North America, not imported from China

 2. They have more rigid quality standards in place

 3. Every filter is checked a minimum of 5 different times for quality during the manufacturing process